jsozaparra/jsozaparra.github.io/_pages/PhD.md

 ## third-year: 2018
 <p align="justify">
 In January I participated in two conferences: TRB, in Washington D.C., U.S.A., and INSTR, in Sydney, Australia.
 Four months later I ended my external research stay in TU Delft and came back to Chile, to start the second half of my dissertation.
 I participated in three additional conferences: IATBR, Santa Barbara, U.S.A., CASPT/TransitData in Brisbane, Australia and PANAM in Medellín, Colombia. <br><br>
-Finally, by the end of this year, I was awarded the Lee Schipper’s Memorial Scholarship, which I received at the World Bank Headquarters, where I had the chance to present my dissertation
+By the end of this year, I was awarded the Lee Schipper’s Memorial Scholarship, which I received at the World Bank Headquarters, where I had the chance to present my dissertation
 </p>
 <section id="card-carousel-3" class="splide" aria-label="Beautiful Images">
   <div class="splide__track">